pierrj/ecc_caller/README.md

 ## Conda installation instructions

-Feel free to install the above software however you can.
 Here are some example instructions for installation through conda